Why Millennials are the perfect generation for the ‘new’ real estate

 That’s a real asset in the new real estate industry.

-“Everyone looks online first,” says Will.
+“Everyone looks online first,” says Paul.
 “Especially younger buyers.
 If we’re selling a property that’s going to appeal to first home buyers, social media is crucial.”

 It’s not just buyers who make their decisions online.
 When people are thinking about selling their home, they turn to the internet to find a good real estate agent.